 Established in June 2015, Better State Environments is owned and directed by Sam Niedra.

-Sam has over eighteen years’ experience in the natural resources management industry and has a Bachelor of Applied Science (BAappSc) in Natural Resource Management from Deakin University - majoring in wildlife management.
+Sam has over nineteen years’ experience in the natural resources management industry and has a Bachelor of Applied Science (BAappSc) in Natural Resource Management from Deakin University - majoring in wildlife management.